Skip to main content

 Employability Skills: Employability skills required by the Sport and Recreation industry for this qualification include: communication, initiative and enterprise, learning, planning and organising, problem-solving, self-management, teamwork and technology.

 Course Fee: A student choosing to complete this qualification at Prendiville Catholic College will be charged a subject levy which absorbs the delivery costs of completing the qualification from the RTO (Registered Training Organisation).
-A subject levy plus activity fees (approx. $450) per student will be incurred for 2021.
+A subject levy plus activity fees (approx. $450) per student will be incurred.